20th Berlin International Film Festival

-The 20th annual Berlin International Film Festival was supposed to be held from 26 June to 7 July 1970.
-The festival opened with Klann – grand guignol by Patrick Ledoux.
-However, on 5 July the competition was cancelled and no major prizes were awarded, due to a controversy surrounding the participation of Michael Verhoeven's anti-war film o.k.
+The 20th annual Berlin International Film Festival, usually called the Berlinale, was opened on 26 June 1970 with French-Belgian film Klann – grand guignol by Patrick Ledoux and scheduled to end on 7 July.
+However, on 5 July the competition was cancelled and no major prizes were awarded owing to a controversy surrounding the participation of Michael Verhoeven's West-German anti-war film o.k.

+The film was controversial for reenacting the 1966 Incident on Hill 192 of the Vietnam War in the Bavarian forest.
+It depicted four American soldiers kidnapping, raping, stabbing and shooting a Vietnamese girl named Mao until she finally dies.
+A fifth soldier on the patrol refuses to take part in the attack on the girl and his report to his commander is buried in the files.
+The film was claimed to be anti-American by the American film director George Stevens.

 Jury

 The following people were announced as being on the jury for the festival: